SiddharthPalod/Java-ST-Project/README.md

 The system supports a range of standard library operations, including adding new books and students, issuing books to members, processing returns, calculating fines, renewing borrowed items, and searching the catalog.

+## Problem Statement

+The goal of this project is to maximize code coverage for a Java Library Management System using symbolic execution.
+Traditional testing can miss complex execution paths, so we use Symbolic PathFinder (SPF) to systematically explore branches and automatically generate test cases, ensuring a more thorough analysis than manual testing.

 ## Adaptation for Symbolic Execution

-To rigorously test the system's logic, the source code was analyzed using **Symbolic PathFinder (SPF)**, an extension of the **Java PathFinder (JPF)** framework that enables symbolic execution.
-Symbolic execution is a powerful testing technique that explores multiple execution paths of a program simultaneously without requiring concrete input values.

-To facilitate this, some of the original methods were adapted or rewritten into specialized **symbolic drivers**.
-These drivers replace concrete inputs with symbolic variables, allowing SPF to automatically explore different conditions and branches in the code.
-For example, instead of testing with a single student ID, a symbolic variable is used to represent all possible student IDs.
-This approach enables the discovery of edge-case bugs and ensures a high degree of branch coverage, which might be missed with traditional testing methods.
+The system's logic was tested using **Symbolic PathFinder (SPF)**, a symbolic execution engine.
+To enable this, original methods were rewritten into **symbolic drivers** that use symbolic variables instead of concrete inputs.
+This allows SPF to explore numerous execution paths automatically, ensuring high branch coverage and the discovery of edge-case bugs that traditional testing might miss.
 ## Prerequisites and Setup

 1. **Clone the SPF Repository**